Build a Better World

 8. Build a Better Hula Hoop with Sydney Pientka!
 Saturday, July 8, 12:00 – 2:00 PM.

 Sydney is back!
 She will work with participants to design their own hula hoops and learn some hula tricks with a hoop that can they can take home.
-This program is suitable for children ages 10 to 14.
-Registration required
+Please note change: this program is suitable for children ages 8 to 14.
+Registration required.

 9. Build a Better Taco on Taco Tuesday!
 Tuesday, July 11, 10:00 – 11:00.

 We will be making tacos and all the trimmings including making our own soft tortilla shells using a tortilla press.
 And of course we will snack on tacos when it is all done!
 This program is suitable for children ages 8 – 13.
 Registration required.